Particular/docs.particular.net/nservicebus/upgrades/testing-7to8.md

 snippet: 7to8-uniformsessioncontextwrapping

-This approach also works for code paths that use `IUniformSession` and `IMessageSession` in the same code path:
+This approach also works for code that use `IUniformSession` and `IMessageSession` in the same code path:

 snippet: 7to8-uniformsessionmessagesessionwrapping